tenseoverflow/hen.ee/README.md

 $ jekyll serve
 ```

-To deploy, use a CDN (like Github Pages or Cloudflare Pages) or hosting provider of your choice.
+To deploy, use a CDN (like GitHub Pages or Cloudflare Pages) or hosting provider of your choice.

+## License

+Website licensed under GPL 3.0.
+Content is allowed to modify and distribute, yet author credit is strongly recommended.

 ## Credits